willbeierl/Retime-Re-encode-Tool/README.md

 	8. Add the FFmpeg bin folder, for example: C:\ffmpeg\bin
 	9. Click OK on everything to save

-4. Test FFmpeg
+4. Test FFmpeg,
-Open Command Prompt and type: ffmpeg -version
+Open Command Prompt and type: ffmpeg -version,
 If FFmpeg is installed correctly, you should see version information.

 # How to use the batch file

-1. Put the batch file in the same folder as your clips Example folder:
+1. Put the batch file in the same folder as your clips, Example folder:

 	clip1/